vhh-project/vhh_archaivist_headless/vespa-api/README.md

   -s, --skip  skip already imported document pages
 ```

-#### Disclaimer (Overwrite & Skip)
+#### Overwrite & Skip
-Currently, the default behaviour (i.e. without _-s_ or _--skip_ flag set) is to overwrite existing document pages.
+Currently, the default behaviour (i.e. without _-s_ or _--skip_ flag set) is to remove and reimport existing document
-This means that reimported documents, which are uniquely identified by their file name, get updated by overwriting the
-separately stored positional metadata and pages stored in the search index.
-Keep in mind, that reimporting documents
-that have fewer pages than their previous version will **NOT** remove excess pages from the older version.
+pages and the associated metadata.